kelceyswain/bulb/README.md

 ## Bristol University Laptop Band
 ### Directed by Dr. Kelcey Swain

+*It turns out that you need to email me your github username first.
+I tried to make it open access but it didn't work.*

 To register your interest please append your name and email address to the following table:

 | Name            | email address                                                   | github username |